Arc'teryx Veilance: Sales Enablement & Product Knowledge

 Second, the product specs were written for engineers, not customers.
 GORE C-Knit Technology.
 Down Contour Construction.
 TerraTex.
 These meant nothing to a shopper unless someone translated them into benefits they could feel.

 I built a comprehensive training deck deployed to retail locations nationwide.
-The deck was structured as a deliberate learning sequence—each section built on the last—and it covered four distinct PMM functions: brand positioning, product translation, competitive intelligence, and sales enablement.
+The deck was structured as a deliberate learning sequence (each section building on the last) and it covered brand positioning, product translation, competitive intelligence, and sales enablement.

 1. Establishing the Brand Story First